Twinbo/Signals-and-Data-Autumn-2025-student/do_over_todo.md

 - [ ] Ex 3: Ensure we use either W, K or F consistently for all kernels, and don't switch willy-nilly between them
 - [ ] Ask if it is important that we say that the edge filter is an approximation of the laplacian
 - [ ] Consider if we need a question asking what happens if we do not normalize pixel values to one, or use a kernel with values that do not sum to one?
-- [ ] Complete cross-entropy part of the exercises
+- [x] Complete cross-entropy part of the exercises
+- [x] Ex 1.1: Move images to a grid
+- [ ] Ex 2: Polish the whole unit testing part
+- [ ] FINAL: Update non-solution document

 ## Week 3